tonte/DialogCountryPicker-iOS/README.md

 # Installation
 ## CocoaPods
 CocoaPods is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate DialogCountryPicker into your Xcode project using CocoaPods, specify it in your Podfile:
 `Pod install DialogCountryPicker`